 - Super Flashers — hot flashes are experienced well before and after menopause, sometimes for as many as 20 years in total

-- Avoid hot drinks, spicy foods and cigarette smoking, which can make hot flashes worse
+- Avoid hot drinks and spicy foods, which can trigger or make hot flashes worse.

-- Maintain a healthy weight — overweight women can have more severe hot flashes
+- Maintain a healthy weight and don’t smoke cigarettes.
+Overweight women can have more severe hot flashes.

-- Dress in layers and keep room temperatures cool
+- Dress in layers, keep room temperatures cool and use a fan.

-For the media: To talk with Dr. Gray about hot flashes or other women’s health issues, contact Erica Carlson, senior public relations specialist, at firstname.lastname@example.org or 858-499-3052.
+For the news media: To talk with Dr. Seid about hot flashes or other women’s health issues, contact Erica Carlson, senior public relations specialist, at email@example.com or 858-499-3052.